 - Nourish RX*: In-depth analysis of how your body absorbs nutrients at a cellular level.

 - Extend RX*: Provides insight into how your body ages according to your DNA.

 - Ultimate RX*: A combination of all four DNA tests.

 I took the Ultimate RX test and thus got four individual reports that showed some overlapping information.

-If you want to get a PDF copy of my reports — so you can see what’s in there — submit your email address below and I’ll send you a download link.
+If you want to get a PDF copy of my reports — so you can see what’s in there — see below:

 If you don’t want to read through the full reports, below are the key findings from each of the four test kits I took.